 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

 While Puerto Vallarta is an amazing destination in and of itself, it’s fun to get out of town now and then.
-There are several options for a quick excursion.
-One of the best is a Puerto Vallarta to Bucerias day trip, which we’ll take a closer look at in this post.
+One of the best excursions is a Puerto Vallarta to Bucerias day trip, which we’ll take a closer look at in this post.
 Vamos, amigos!

 This chilled-out beach town is actually in the neighboring state of Nayarit and not in Jalisco.
 It’s still a part of the Banderas Bay area, including Puerto Vallarta and a few other towns.